Agentic Harness for Real-World Compilers: Expert Review Study

 \item \code{WrongFix}.
-LLMs generate faulty patches although with correct localization.
-However, for large, complex systems like LLVM, accepted patches generated in this manner often (1) bypass the erroneous component via weakening or strengthening the activation condition instead of addressing the issue, (2) lack generality beyond reproducers and regression tests, and (3) introduce new bugs silently, such as missed optimizations that inhibit subsequent optimizations.
+Models generate passed yet faulty patches although with correct localization.
+However, for LLVM and other compilers, such patches often suffer from several limitations: (1) they bypass the erroneous component by weakening or strengthening the activation condition instead of addressing the issue, (2) they lack generality beyond the specific reproducers and regression tests, and (3) they silently introduce new bugs, such as missed optimizations that inhibit subsequent optimizations.
 Although this does not affect correctness, it negatively affects the performance of generated code. \end{itemize}

-\subsection{Discussion}
+\section{Discussion}

-We believe our evaluation highlights the value of \ourplatform to the community: Firstly, it underscores the complexity of \ourbenchmark, which we believe is beneficial to understanding LLM's limitations when applying them to complex software systems (\Cref{sec:rq1}).
-Secondly, it emphasizes the need for developing LLVM-specific agents, with \ouragent providing a more solid baseline than \mswe (\Cref{sec:rq2}).
-Lastly, our evaluation of the base model and four frontier models shows considerable improvements in the latter, yet they still lack satisfactory proficiency in repairing LLVM bugs compared with repairing common software bugs (\Cref{sec:rq1,sec:rq3}).
+In summary, our benchmarking experiments and expert review study of frontier models highlight a key finding: